 The global impact of the Pandemic has been rapidly evolving and the disruption from this outbreak is adversely impacting many industries.
-The Pandemic could have a continued adverse impact on economic and market conditions, triggering a period of sustained global economic slowdown, and will ultimately depend on the speed at which effective vaccines can be developed and administered on a mass scale, and the ability of governments, businesses and health-care systems to effectively limit the epidemiological and economic impacts of the virus, including resurgences, in the intervening period.
+While it is encouraging to see restrictions eased for the Company's fully vaccinated business partners, the Pandemic could have a continued adverse impact on economic and market conditions, triggering a period of sustained global economic slowdown, and will ultimately depend on the speed at which effective vaccines can be administered on a mass scale globally, and the ability of governments, businesses and health-care systems to effectively limit the epidemiological and economic impacts of the virus, including resurgences and the impact of COVID-19 variants, in the intervening period.
 The rapid development and fluidity of this situation precludes any meaningful attempts to predict the ultimate impact of COVID-19 on the Company's operations.